tarql/tarql/README.md

 * Set base URI from command line
 * Choice of output format, writing to file, etc.
-* Extract and document a proper API with TarqlQuery, TarqlExecution, etc.
 * Allow feeding of triples from RDF files into the mapping process
 * Experiment with input files in TSV, different quoting styles, etc.
 * Optionally generate VoID/PROV triples